wp-plugins/display-post-meta/trunk/readme.txt

 To use this plugin, simply activate then either:

-A. Place the shortcode [show_meta] in the body of the post or page you wish to view meta data for.
+A. Click on the DPM link in the admin bar.

 OR

+B. Place the shortcode [show_meta] in the body of the post or page you wish to view meta data for.

+OR

-B. Navigate to any page on your site and simply add ?show_meta to the end of your URL string.
+C. Navigate to any page on your site and simply add ?show_meta to the end of your URL string.